Tasneemalabsi/intro_to_web_labs/lab6.md

+# JavaScript Objects and Constructor Function

+## Objective: to understand objects and how to deal with their properties and methods

+## Task:

-## Write a JavaScript function for each of these questions:
+### Write a JavaScript function for each of these questions:
 1. Let the function parameter be an array objects, for example see the following array:
     ```
     cities = [{